 Now, here’s why the word ‘experience’ is important.
 It’s one thing to listen to a beautiful song, it’s another thing to look at an evocative photograph.
 It’s an experience when doing both.
 It is a transcendent experience when both are linked.
 Each photograph was linked to a song and people hovered over matching songs and photos, the combination of both creating such an explosion of senses that it moved a number of people to tears.
 The thing about this exhibition is that it let us have a visual peek into what emotions Bemyoda might have surrounded/birthed each song from – and what we saw was glorious, painful, moving.

 Trying to explain her teary reaction, ‘P told a friend who asked if it was nostalgia or sadness she was feeling: “Neither.
-It was an acknowledgment.
+It was an acknowledgement.
 Your insides know they are experiencing something profound and so the reaction is simply saying: I acknowledge this excellence.”

 On the Stark project, Bemyoda says: